 Teaching Children Who Are Deafblind: Professional Development for Educators

-Module 1 is the first in a new series designed for practitioners who want to improve their knowledge of deafblindness and gain practical information that you can put to use right away in the home or classroom.
-Participants will learn foundational information that’s essential for working with children who are deafblind.
+These modules are designed for practitioners who want to improve their knowledge of deafblindness and gain practical information they can put to use right away in the home or classroom.

 Read an overview of the series, module topics, and project plans.

-Module 2: "Early Intervention for Children Who Are Deafblind"
+Module 3: "Communication Development for Children Who Are Deafblind"

 We would like to acknowledge and thank all those who are contributing to the development of these modules.